Hamilton Travel Information

-If not included in the bill, a 15% tip is generally expected at restaurants and hotels.
-Taxi drivers are usually tipped 10%.
-All Bermuda hotels add a hotel tax of 7.25% to the bill at check-out.
+If not included in the bill, a 15 percent tip is generally expected at restaurants and hotels.
+Taxi drivers are usually tipped 10 percent, and all Bermuda hotels add a hotel tax of 10 percent to the bill at check-out.

 As a general rule, dress conservatively.
 Bathing suits are acceptable only on the beach, and it is considered an offence to appear in public without a shirt.
 Casual sportswear can be worn in restaurants during the day, but in the evening men should dress more formally with slacks and a shirt.
 Good manners are expected, and asking a question without first offering a proper greeting is considered extremely rude.
 Nude or semi-nude bathing is not permitted in Bermuda.